 In other words, it's what one usually means when one uses the word "symmetry."
 Some geometry texts use the term "line-symmetric" instead of "reflection-symmetric."
 Some geometry and algebra texts use the term "axis of symmetry" instead of "symmetry line" -- especially Algebra I texts referring to the axis of symmetry of a parabola.
 Some biology texts use the term "bilateral symmetry" instead of "reflection (or line) symmetry" - in particular, when referring to symmetry in animals.
 As animals are three-dimensional, instead of a symmetry line there's a sagittal plane.

 Indeed, it is this last topic that makes symmetry most relevant and interesting.
 Most animals -- including humans -- have bilateral symmetry.
 I once read of a teacher who came up with an activity where the students look for the most symmetrical human face.
 The teacher blogged about how students who are normally indifferent to geometry suddenly came fascinated and engaged to learn about the relationship between symmetry and human beauty.
-Unfortunately, this was over two years ago, and I can't remember or find what teacher did this activity -- otherwise I'd be posting a link to that teacher's blog right here!
+Unfortunately, this was more than a year ago, and I can't remember or find what teacher did this activity -- otherwise I'd be posting a link to that teacher's blog right here!

 In the Common Core Standards, symmetry is first introduced as a fourth grade topic: